AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ### PersonalisationGroupMatcher

-**PersonalisationGroupMatcher** is a static class that when first instantiated will scan all loaded assemblies for implementations of the IPersonalisationGroupCriteria interface.
+**PersonalisationGroupMatcher** is a static class that when first instantiated will scan all loaded assemblies for implementations of the IPersonalisationGroupCriteria interface and store references to them.
 It's in this way the package will support extensions through the development of other criteria that may not be in the core package itself.

 It then makes these criteria available to application logic that needs to create group definitions based on them and to check if a given definition matches the related criteria.